Home safety: Mold

 Molds are microscopic organisms that thrive in damp environments.
 They can be found on tiles and fabric, in bathrooms and kitchens, and in nearly any damp, warm place.
 Molds are usually not a problem indoors unless spores land on a wet or damp spot and begin growing.
-Allergic reactions to molds are common and include high fever-type symptoms, such as sneezing, runny nose, and red eyes.

-Preventative steps include drying water damage and moisture control in the home.
 Inhaling or touching mold or mold spores may cause allergic reactions in sensitive individuals.
+Symptoms may be similar to those of a high fever, and can include sneezing, runny nose, and red eyes.
+Preventative steps include moisture control in the home and drying water damage.

 Poisoning

 The number of the local poison control center can be kept readily available as a precautionary measure.

 Radon

 The two types of radon gas testing devices are passive and active.
 A kit can be set up in the home or a professional can be hired to perform the test.
 If the test result comes back with high concentrations of radon, there are proven ways to reduce radon gas and bring it to acceptable levels.
 One method uses a vent pipe system and fan, which pulls radon from beneath the house and vents it to the outside.
 This system, known as a soil suction radon reduction system, involves minor home renovations.